-Committee, and the Faculty Hearing Committee should treat all information regarding the review of portfolios or appeals as confidential information.
+Confidentiality: Members of the college-wide Tenure and Promotion Committee, the Faculty Evaluation Committee, and the Faculty Hearing Committee should treat all information regarding the review of portfolios or appeals as confidential information.
 They should only discuss the information with other members of the committee and with the Office of Academic Affairs as warranted by the situation.
 Breaches of confidentiality may result in one or more members being removed from their respective committee by the Provost and Vice President of Academic Affairs in consultation with the President of the Faculty Senate.
 In the event of removal, faculty members may not count service on that committee as part of their annual report for the evaluation cycle.

-2.0 Annual Evaluation Criteria
+2.0 ANNUAL EVALUATION CRITERIA